-- A narrow ear canal (maybe you were born like that or maybe an injury or long-term inflammation narrowed it, making it harder for earwax to get out)
+A narrow ear canal (maybe you were born like that or perhaps an injury or long-term inflammation narrowed it, making it harder for earwax to get out)

 - Repeated use of objects in your ears, such as hearing aids, earplugs or cotton swabs (or maybe sultanas or LEGO pieces if it’s your kid we’re talking about).

 What Are the Symptoms of Impacted Earwax?

 You might not notice any symptoms until you have quite a bit of earwax.
 And if you do, you might not realise they’re due to ear wax because they could easily be symptoms of other medical conditions too.
 That’s why you need your ear nurse, doctor or audiologist to check your ears.

 Earwax blockage symptoms include: